 Chap.14.
 Borders and property: the construction of equality Chap.15.
 Brahmin left: new Euro-American cleavages Chap.16.
 Social-nativism: the postcolonial identitarian trap Chap.17.
 Elements for a participatory socialism for the 21st century

-See piketty.pse.ens.fr/ideology for complete set of figures, series and slides
+See piketty.pse.ens.fr/ideology for complete set of figures, series and slides & the World Inequality Database (WID.world) for global inequality updates

 Roadmap of this presentation